 Wireframes can be produced in two distinct flavours, low-fidelity and high-fidelity.

 High-fidelity wireframes are a lot more polished and refined versions of their low-fidelity counterparts.
 They are typically created using one of the various graphic design tools we have available and be easily exported as an image that can be shared with clients.
-Their higher level of detail and layouts make them the perfect foundation to base a high level design and to create a technical specification from.
+Their higher level of detail and layouts make them the perfect foundation on which to base a high-level design and create a technical specification from.

-Some of our clients might require a prototype in order to get buy in from the key stakeholders.
+Some of our clients might require a prototype to get buy-in from the key stakeholders.
 This is where we can take wireframes a step further.
-Using the collaborative tool we present our wireframes in we can create a simple click through demo that demonstrates a user journey.
-Wireframes give us the added value of allowing us to do these demo’s when requested without having the significant cost / time requirement of building this in code.
+Using the collaborative tool we present our wireframes in we can create a simple click-through demo that demonstrates a user journey.
+Wireframes give us the added value of allowing us to do these demo’s when requested without having the significant cost/time requirement of building this in code.